 Garlic plants thrive on sunny sites and good drainage.
 When preparing the soil with nutrient-rich organic matter, be cautious of this and make sure the growing medium is free draining.

 If you live in relatively mild conditions, preparing the soil will be pretty straightforward.
-But you also want to take precautions to protect your garlic plants from the cold as they slowly develop through the chilly season.
-Along with either plant blankets or straw beds, you should treat the garlic with a cold weather fertiliser.
+However, it is important that you take precautions to protect your garlic plants from the cold as they slowly develop through the chilly season.
+Plant blankets and straw beds are great options.